top of page

 Italy - Day 3 : Mountain stage

-While planning the route I expected today to be the toughest, with the hardest climbs.
-After breakfast we first went to the same bakery and supermarket where we had been yesterday.
-Afterwards it took some searching to find the right road.
-We began right away with col des Robines, which wasn't very difficult.
+While planning the route, I expected today to be the toughest, with the most challenging climbs.
+After breakfast, we first went to the same bakery and supermarket where we had been yesterday.
+Afterward, it took some searching to find the right road.
+We began immediately with col des Robines, which was relatively easy.

 The col des Robines.